treforevans/gp_grief/README.md

 Only python 2 is supported.
 An up-to-date Anaconda distribution is recommended in addition to the following non-standard dependencies (using `pip`):
 ```
-pip install tabulate
+pip install GPy==1.6.1 # v1.6.1 tested but other versions should also work
-pip install GPy # v1.6.1 tested but other versions should work
+pip install tabulate # this is a lightweight package used for printing
 ```
 Also required is the forked version of the `py-mcmc` library:
 ```